input-output-hk/marlowe/docs/tutorial-v1.3/README.md

 > and is covered in the ISoLA paper.
 This version is tagged as **v1.3**
 > and is available here: [https://github.com/input-output-hk/marlowe/tree/v1.3](https://github.com/input-output-hk/marlowe/tree/v1.3).
 >
-> They will be updated for [the summit in April](https://iohksummit.io) to cover Marlowe 2.0, which irons out
+> These tutorials are [also available for Marlowe 2.0](../tutorial-v2.0/README.md), which irons out
-> a number of infelicities in 1.3, and the new version of Meadow, both of which should be in the version released at the summit.
+> a number of infelicities in 1.3, and the Marlowe Playground (as Meadow is now called).

 ##  [Introducing Marlowe](./introducing-marlowe.md)